 The study of Complex Adaptive Systems, a subset of nonlinear dynamical systems, is an interdisciplinary matter that attempts to blend insights from the natural and social sciences to develop system-level models and insights that allow for heterogeneous agents, phase transition, and emergent behavior.

 Markets are Complex Adaptive Systems.
 So too are the businesses within them, which together operate within a larger global financial and economic system.
-Yet it’s only a minority of people who understand how thes systems work.
-Charlie Munger understood.
+A lot of people don’t understand how these systems work.
+But Charlie Munger understood.
 Seeing the world through this complexity lens gave him an edge, as these select quotes from his 2003 speech demonstrate.

 Munger on his multi-disciplinary education